dguarneri71/PnPSearchExtention/README.md

 ### Download Search Results in Excel file

 Questo componente mostra un bottone che permette di creare un file Excel con tutti i risultati.
 L'utente può decidere che colonne tenere e anche rinominarle.
 Oppure è possibile indicare una lista contenente l'associazione managed property e label da mostrare come titolo della colonna.
+This component shows a button that allows you to create an Excel file with all the results.
+The user can decide which columns to keep and also rename them.
+Or it is possible to indicate a list containing the association managed property and label to be shown as the title of the column.

 <details>
   <summary>Details</summary>